From the stage to the office

 This co-fireside interview will explore:

-✔️ The connection between mental health and work identity
+✔️ The intersection between mental health, career, & identity

-✔️ Addressing misconceptions about common mental health struggles
+✔️ Common misconceptions about everyday mental health struggles across industries

-✔️ Actionable strategies to manage mental wellbeing and start talking about mental health in any workplace
+✔️ Actionable methods to start talking about mental health in any workplace

 KEY CONVERSATION THEMES